Warm Springs, California

 Warm Springs is a census-designated place in Riverside County, California.
 Warm Springs sits at an elevation of 1365 ft.
 The 2020 United States census reported Warm Springs' population was 1,586.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 1.4 square miles (3.7 km^{2}), all of it land.

 Demographics

 Warm Springs first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Warm Springs had a population of 1,586.
-The population density was 1,121.6 PD/sqmi.
-The racial makeup was 674 (42.5%) White, 18 (1.1%) African American, 29 (1.8%) Native American, 34 (2.1%) Asian, 1 (0.1%) Pacific Islander, 524 (33.0%) from other races, and 306 (19.3%) from two or more races.
-Hispanic or Latino of any race were 923 persons (58.2%).